FUEL GENERATORS AS INTEGRATED

-Many of our customers, particularly in the north, utilize a propane (or
+Many of our customers, particularly in the north,

 light conditions, or in conditions of little wind.
 Many who are just